 (Zea mays) 97 days

 Floriani Red Flint corn is a rare, open-pollinated Italian landrace variety typically grown and ground into meal that is fabulous as polenta.
 'Floriani Red Flint Corn' was named by William Rubel after his Italian friends who grow it and generously shared their seeds.
-Adapted over the centuries by Alpine farmers in Italy it became the staple polenta corn in the Valsugana Valley near Trento.
-Valsugana Valley is also known as the Sugana Valley and is one of the most important valleys in the province of Trentino.
+Known as spina rossa della Valsugana (red-spined of Valsugana) in its native Alpine Italy, this gorgeous corn has been adaptively selected over the centuries by regional farmers.
+It is the staple polenta corn in the Valsugana (Sugana) Valley which is an important valley in the province of Trentino.

 I spaced 1 ft between plants.
 I will use at least 30 inches between rows.
 These are robust stalks!